EricZimmerman/VoronTools/EBB_CAN.md

     ```
     ![image](img/ebb/CanBootFirmware.png)

-   **NOTE**: This screenshot refers to the older name, CanBoot.
-Newer installations (post late July, 2023) will use the `katapult` directory.
+   **NOTE**: This screenshot refers to the newer name, Katapult.
+Newer installations (post late July, 2023) will use the `CanBoot` directory.

 ## Flashing Katapult to the EBB